Exterior-point Optimization for Sparse and Low-rank Optimization: Numerical experiments

 \section{Numerical experiments}

-In this section, we apply \textsf{NExOS} to the following nonconvex machine learning problems of substantial current interest for both synthetic and real-world datasets: regressor selection problem in \S\ref{subsec:Regressor-selection}, affine rank minimization problem in \S\ref{subsec:Affine-rank-minimization}, and low-rank factor analysis problem in \S\ref{subsec:Factor-analysis-problem}.
+In this section, we apply \textsf{NExOS} to the following nonconvex optimization problems of substantial current interest for both synthetic and real-world datasets: sparse regression problem in \S\ref{subsec:Regressor-selection}, affine rank minimization problem in \S\ref{subsec:Affine-rank-minimization}, and low-rank factor analysis problem in \S\ref{subsec:Factor-analysis-problem}.
 We illustrate that \textsf{NExOS }produces solutions that are either competitive or better in comparison with the other approaches on different performance measures.
-We have implemented \textsf{NExOS} in\texttt{ NExOS.jl }solver, which is an open-source software package written in the \texttt{Julia }programming language. \texttt{NExOS.jl} can address any optimization problem of the form (\ref{eq:original_problem-1}).
-The code and documentation are available online at:
+We have implemented \textsf{NExOS} in\texttt{ NExOS.jl }solver, which is an open-source software package written in the \texttt{Julia }programming language. \texttt{NExOS.jl} can address any optimization problem of the form of problem (\ref{eq:original_problem-1}).
+The code and documentation are available online at: \url{https://github.com/Shuvomoy/NExOS.jl}.